Every season, you guys know I get obsessed with one salad. 🙋🏻♀️

 Makes 4 servings

 Notes: Optional to add cooked turkey bacon here too, and a dollop of horseradish sauce if you want!
 Also optional to cook the salmon, potatoes, eggs and green beans ahead of time, or use smoked salmon to skip a step.
+If you have never smoked any type of meat, learn to properly smoke meat here.

 2 hard boiled eggs